The Density of Fan-Planar Graphs: Discussion

-{\bf Acknowledgements \\} This work has been started at the Bertinoro Workshop on Graph Drawing 2013.
-The authors want to thank some referees for valuable hints especially concerning the relation to the previous work on grids in topological graphs.
+This work started at the Bertinoro Workshop on Graph Drawing 2013.
+The authors thank all participants for a wonderful working environment, and some referees for valuable hints especially concerning the relation to the previous work on grids in topological graphs.

+We are also grateful for the openess and kindness of the authors of~\cite{klemz2021} after noting the issue in our preliminary version, which we took as an incentive to get this paper formally published after all.